MINALOTFY10/Library-Management-System/README.md

 ## Overview

-This system is built with **ASP.NET Core MVC**, **Entity Framework Core**, and **ASP.NET Identity**.
-The project is built using a Code-First approach, incorporating best practices like the Repository Pattern and Dependency Injection for a clean and maintainable architecture.
+This system is built using **ASP.NET Core MVC**, **Entity Framework Core**, and **ASP.NET Identity**.
+It follows a Code-First approach, allowing the database schema to evolve easily through migrations.

+The system employs the Repository Pattern to abstract data access, ensuring a clean separation of concerns and maintainable code.
+Dependency Injection is used to manage dependencies, promoting loose coupling and enhancing testability.

+ASP.NET Identity handles user authentication and authorization, ensuring secure login and role-based access for librarians and members.
+This architecture ensures a scalable, secure, and maintainable solution for managing library operations.

 ---